Pediatric tuberous sclerosis complex (TSC)

 To find the cause of seizures and other symptoms, your child’s doctors will likely order tests such as:

-• Check for signs of problems in kidneys or other organs
+• We use blood work to check for signs of problems in kidneys or other organs

-• Assess your child’s genetics (checking for a gene change that causes TSC)
+• Assess your child’s genetics - checking for a gene change that causes TSC

-• Echocardiogram (echo): This test shows the size and extent of lesions on the heart and helps us assess heart function.
+• Echocardiogram (echo) - This test shows the size and extent of lesions on the heart and helps us assess heart function.

-• Electroencephalogram (EEG): This test can determine if seizures are occurring and where in the brain seizures are coming from.
+• Electroencephalogram (EEG) - This test can determine if seizures are occurring and where in the brain seizures are coming from.
 We perform an EEG by placing electrodes on your child’s scalp and recording the brain’s electrical activity.

-• MRI: This scan creates images of your child’s brain or organs using magnetic energy (not radiation).
+• MRI - This scan creates images of your child’s brain or organs using magnetic energy (not radiation).

-• Skin examination: Doctors will carefully examine your child’s skin, fingernails and toenails to look for signs of TSC.
+• Skin examination - Doctors will carefully examine your child’s skin, fingernails and toenails to look for signs of TSC.

-• Ultrasound: Doctors use sound waves to create images of the heart, kidneys and liver to look for tumors.
+• Ultrasound - Doctors use sound waves to create images of the heart, kidneys and liver to look for tumors.

 Tuberous sclerosis is a rare genetic condition that develops before a child is born.
 About one-third of children with TSC inherit the condition from a parent.
 In the rest, TSC happens when genes undergo a mutation (genetic change) as the baby develops in the womb.